hmrc/eu-subsidy-compliance-frontend/README.md

 ## Changing the Sector Cap

-The industry sector caps may be updated as necessary.
-To prevent the requirement for a new release each time an update occurs, the sector cap is configured in the  **application.conf** file.
-Navigate to the file and locate the sector cap config below:
+To update industry sector caps, modify the configuration in the **application.conf** file.
+This centralizes the information, eliminating the need for a new release each time an update is required.
+Find the sector cap configuration as follows:
 ```
 sectorCap {
   agriculture = ""